spantaleev/matrix-docker-ansible-deploy/README.md

 ## Amazon S3 configuration (optional)

+By default, this playbook configures your server to store Matrix Synapse's content repository (`media_store`) files on the local filesystem.
+If that's alright, you can skip ahead.

 If you'd like to store Matrix Synapse's content repository (`media_store`) files on Amazon S3, you can let this playbook configure [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse) for you.